 The current answer to the IT skills gap is training the workforce and closing the gap in job readiness and retraining.
 Another short-term answer is to open more places for International IT experts to migrate to Australia to join the workforce.

-Staff shortages in 2022 of the back of COVID-19 is a real issue in which business owners feel stuck, not having the resources nor the right fund in place to be able to afford more staff, especially qualified staff.
+Staff shortages in 2022 on the back of COVID-19 are a real issue in which business owners feel stuck, not having the resources nor the right fund in place to be able to afford more staff, especially qualified staff.

 There are several different finance solutions that banks/lenders provide business owners in assisting them to be able to pay to have the right staff in place i.e., line of credit and overdrafts.

-Looking beyond (overseas workers), is a great solution for business owners to find skilled individuals that fit within their business.
-Regarding overseas workers on a VISA, when looking to obtain finance, there are a multitude of lending/banking options that have policies in place to cater to those VISA holders that will allow them to obtain a wide range of home loan solutions.
-With some banks/lenders having slightly stricter restrictions around specific types of VISAS held, i.e. 80% lend with no LMI.
+Looking beyond (overseas workers) is a great solution for business owners to find skilled individuals that fit within their business.
+Regarding overseas workers on a VISA, when looking to obtain finance, there is a multitude of lending/banking options that have policies in place to cater to those VISA holders that will allow them to obtain a wide range of home loan solutions.
+With some banks/lenders have slightly stricter restrictions around specific types of VISAS held, i.e. 80% lend with no LMI.
 But this does not apply to all types of VISAS held.

-The last 2 years have been extremely interesting at a global scale.
-After the complete shutdown and restart we could observe a shift on what matters the most in people’s lives and with that changes that were supposed to be temporary became a must.
+The last 2 years have been extremely interesting on a global scale.
+After the complete shutdown and restart we could observe a shift in what matters the most in people’s lives and with that changes that were supposed to be temporary became a must.

 The most important one was remote work.
 A lot of companies realised that they could still be profitable without a physical office.
 With that change had to become permanent.
 People moving interstate, close to the beach and keeping their CBD jobs.

-People moving outside the CBD causing massive house shortages and a spike in rentals.
+People moving outside the CBD caused massive house shortages and a spike in rentals.

 What will happen when they finally migrate to Australia?
 Where will they live?
 Will they rent or buy?
 These are the things that must be taken into consideration when planning your next investment property purchase.